-BOARD OF TRUSTEES OF ERSKINE COLLEGE AND SEMINARY (Revised 2022 Synod)
+BOARD OF TRUSTEES OF ERSKINE COLLEGE AND SEMINARY (2024 Synod)

-Membership: Terms of Service: At Large: Fifteen (15) voting members, at least three (3) of whom shall be Associate Reformed Presbyterian ministers.
-(Synod 2022) Advisory: The Moderator of Synod and current Alumni Association President serve as non-voting board members.
+Membership: At Large: Fifteen (15) voting members, at least three (3) of whom shall be Associate Reformed Presbyterian ministers.

+Advisory: The Moderator of Synod and current Alumni Association President serve as non-voting board members.
 Other advisors may be called on at the pleasure of the chair.

+Terms of Service: At Large: Three (3) years.
+Eligible for two consecutive terms.

-At Large: Five (5) years.
-Ex-officio and Advisory: As determined by the office to which appointed or elected.
-Stated Meetings: Organization: As determined by the Board to include August, October, February and May Officers: Chairman, Vice Chairman, Secretary, and Treasurer Standing Committees: Executive Committee College Committee Finance and Facilities Committee Seminary Committee Ad hoc Committees: Nominating Committee Authority: The Board of Trustees of Erskine College has direct control of the operation of Er- skine College and Erskine Theological Seminary and is empowered to establish policies and educational programs and to manage all properties and funds.
-In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church , and its policies and programs shall be con- sistent with the purpose of the General Synod.
+Ex-officio and Advisory: As determined by the office to which appointed or elected

+Stated Meetings: As determined by the Board to include a minimum of two per year.

+Organization: Officers: Chairman, Vice Chairman, Secretary, and Treasurer bodies.

+Standing Committees: As determined by the Board and in accordance with requirements of accrediting

+Ad hoc Committees: As determined by the Board.

+Authority: The Board of Trustees of Erskine College has direct control of the operation of consistent with the purpose of the General Synod.

+Er skine College and Erskine Theological Seminary and is empowered to establish policies and educational programs and to manage all properties and funds.
+In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be policies.
+A complete enumeration of the Board's specific roles and responsibilities is contained in the corporate documents under the Board's legal, regulatory, and accreditation authority.
+The following constitute the Board's general powers.

 General Powers: The Institution shall be governed by the Board which sets all policy for the Institution.
-The President of the Institution is responsible for implementing these policies. a.
-Only the Board of Trustees may appoint or remove Corporate Officers except the Treasurer, sell or mortgage assets of the Institution, incur debt, dissolve the corporation, modify the bylaws, rescind or modify a decision of the Board or Executive Committee, recognize, bargain with, or contract with employees collectively and authorize degrees except the awarding of Honorary Degrees to a Commencement speaker. b.
-The Board grants all degrees and certificates.
-The administration shall fully inform the Board of changes to admissions policies and graduation requirements. c.
-The Board shall approve all changes to the core curriculum. e.
-The Board shall approve the annual operational and capital budgets; devise methods for increasing funds, resources, and properties; and care for, maintain, and secure the physical facilities. f.
-The Board shall hold in trust all endowments and titles to properties and will execute them in accordance with the stipulated purposes for which they were given, conveyed, or bequeathed. g.
-The Board shall hire the President of the Institution and set his benefits and salary.
-The Board shall hire the President of the Institution and set his benefits and salary.
-The Board shall based on the recommendation of the President, approve all persons who shall serve on the full-time Seminary faculty.
-The President may terminate a member of the Seminary faculty. h.
-The Board shall submit recommendations to Synod's Committee on Nominations.

-- i.
-The Board shall make an annual report to the General Synod, to include a special section relating to the implementation of the Statement of Philosophy of Christian Higher Education. - j.
-The Board shall adopt the purpose and responsibilities for each Committee.
-These shall be reviewed at least every three (3) years. - k.
-The Board shall develop a position description for all Corporate Officers, which describes their roles, authority and responsibilities.
-These shall be reviewed at least every three (3) years by the Board.
+The President of the Institution is responsible for implementing these a.
+Only the Board of Trustees may appoint or remove Corporate Officers except the Treasurer, sell or mortgage assets of the Institution, incur debt, dissolve the corporation, modify the Bylaws, rescind or modify a decision of the Board or Executive Committee, recognize, bargain with, or contract with employees collectively.

+- b.
+The Board shall approve the annual operational and capital budgets; devise methods for increasing funds, resources, and properties; and care for, maintain and secure the physical facilities. - c.
+The Board shall hold in trust all endowments and titles to properties and will execute them in accordance with the stipulated purposes for which they were given, conveyed, or bequeathed. - d.
+The Board shall hire the President of the Institution and set his benefits and salary. - e.
+The Board shall participate in the theological assessment of all persons being considered for full-time seminary and undergraduate Bible faculty positions. - The Board shall submit recommendations to Synod's Committee on Nomina tions. - g.
+The Board shall make an annual report to the General Synod, to include a special section relating to the implementation of the Statement of Philosophy of Christian Higher Education.